Ian-C-Harvey/SQL_Server_Practice/README.md

 # Info

-All anwsers to the practice questions are based off of what I learned in the course.
 The Information provided for the challanges is a summarized version of the Udemy course questions.

 The course uses Adventure Works DB.